 How to Become a Physical Therapy Assistant in 5 Steps

-Physical therapy assistants work under the supervision of a physical therapist and help clients with their treatment plans.
+Physical therapy assistants, or PTAs, deal directly with patients as they work under the supervision of a physical therapist and help clients with their treatment plans.
+Patients are generally individuals who are recovering from an illness or an injury.
+PTAs also help in the area of pain management.
+They assist patients in the performance of treatment-related exercises, explain treatment to patients and their families and instruct them regarding the proper steps to take once treatment has been completed.
 The following chart gives you an overview about a career as a physical therapy assistant.

 |Degree Required||Associate's degree|